 1. Use a white or light-colored crayon/colored pencil to draw your design on the back of your black paper.
 I used cardstock with a shiny side, so the dull side was my "back."
 Otherwise, skip this step if you wish to freehand.
 I have done both ways.

-5. Keep your art waxpaper side up to use as a template.
-If you haven't yet, protect your work area. make sure cardboard or a few layers of newspaper are between your work surface and your art.
-The crayons will bleed through the waxpaper, believe me.
+5. Keep your art wax paper side up to use as a template.
+If you haven't yet, protect your work area.
+Make sure cardboard or a few layers of newspaper are between your work surface and your art.
+The crayons will bleed through the wax paper, believe me.
 Begin sharpening your crayons.
-I have since lost my prized crayon sharpener from my childhood and forgot to buy one for this project so I carefully used my chopping knife.
-Avoid crayon chunks, they need to be shavings/crumbs, or they won't melt evenly/properly.
+I have since lost my prized crayon sharpener from childhood and forgot to buy one for this project, so I carefully used my chopping knife.
+Avoid crayon chunks, they need to be shavings/crumbs, or they won't melt evenly/adequately.

-6. When satisfied with crayon coverage, place a second piece of waxpaper on top.
-Your crayon shavings should be sandwiched between two pieces of waxpaper at this point, with your black stencil as the very bottom layer and is facing the surface you're working on.
+6. When satisfied with crayon coverage, place the second piece of wax paper on top.
+Your crayon shavings should be sandwiched between two pieces of wax paper at this point, with your black stencil as the very bottom layer and is facing the surface you're working on.

-8. When crayons are melted to your liking, allow to cool for a minute.
-Using an exacto knife again, trim the excess wax paper away from the black edges.
+8. When crayons are melted to your liking, allow them to cool for a minute.
+Using an Exacto knife again, trim the excess wax paper away from the black edges.
 If your papers are separating from each other and the melted wax, simply use the tip of the iron and your paper towel to re-melt/seal the edges.
-Make sure you're applying heat to only the edges or you'll melt more of your image and might accidentally ruin it.
+Make sure you're applying heat to only the edges, or you'll melt more of your image and might accidentally ruin it.

 9. All done!
 Hang as frig art or window art.
-If you really love it, frame it in a double glass frame which will allow light to come through the back and hang it somewhere bright.
+If you really love it, frame it in a double glass frame, allowing light to come through the back and hang it somewhere bright.
 Enjoy!